bryant1410/HIDE/README.md

 HIDE
 ====

-HIDE - plugin based IDE for Haxe programming language
+HIDE - cross platform IDE for Haxe programming language

 Thanks to a group of [crowd funders at IndieGoGo](http://www.indiegogo.com/projects/cactus-ide/), HIDE is open source, licensed under the terms of the MIT License.